General Hux has so far been sort of a typical commander deck who relies upon troops, so we added some twists in early 2023.

 3x COORDINATED ATTACK

 A4.
-After attacking, each of Hux’s Troopers that can attack the defending character do 2 damage to that character.
+After attacking, for each of Hux’s Troopers that can attack the target character, the player controlling that character discards a card .

 2x RUTHLESS ATTACK

-A4*.
-Add 2 to the attack value for each of Hux’s Troopers that has been destroyed.
+A5.
+Player controlling the defending character discards a card at random for each of Hux’s Troopers that has been destroyed.

 2x CHARGE WEAPON